-Yes.
+Got you.
 Start by pulling out recent paystubs (or looking at your checking account) to find the lowest amount you’ve made in the last few months.
-If you’re new to the whole inconsistent income thing, estimate what your leanest month might look like.
-Now you have your baseline.
-Aka the minimum amount you might have to cover your costs.
+If you’re new to the inconsistent-income thing, estimate what your leanest month might look like.
+Now you have your baseline – aka the minimum you might have to cover your costs.

-If taxes aren’t automatically taken out of your checks, you’ll want to account for them, too.
-Experts suggest putting aside 25-30% of your earnings for Uncle Sam.
+If taxes aren’t automatically taken out of your checks, you’ll want to account for that, too.
+Experts suggest putting aside 25-30% of freelance or side hustle earnings for Uncle Sam.
 (Psst...unemployment checks are considered taxable income.
 Stimulus checks aren’t.)

 Budgets don’t tell you ‘no.’ They say ‘yes, here’s how.’